Discussion Questions

 Directions:

-Your responses to other students' answers are due by midnight on Saturday, Apr.
-14. In order to get the full 20 points, you MUST respond thoughtfully to at least 3 or 4 other people's postings.
+Your responses to other students' answers are due by midnight on Sunday, Apr.
+30. in order to get the full 20 points, you MUST respond thoughtfully to at least 2 other people's postings.

 Please answer the question as thoughtfully as possible, after reading the lecture.
 Then post your answer to the English 207 Message Board by the deadline.